Get 80% off your plan for your first 3 months*

 • Payment wait times jumped 15% after the first Covid outbreak

-How to protect your business against delayed payments
+Here's how to protect your business against delayed payments:

-• Offer instant online payment options: "Our data shows that you can reduce wait times by issuing invoices with instant online payment options," says Southall.
+• Offer instant online payment options.
+"You can reduce wait times by issuing invoices with instant online payment options," says Southall.
 Payment reminder apps can automatically follow up on overdue invoices.

 Online invoices allow customers to click straight through and pay instantly, which can reduce wait times for the vendor.